 Starting from Dubrovnik (port or your hotel) we drive northwest along the Adriatic coast passing the villages of Orasac, Trsteno (known for its beautiful Arboretum botanical garden), and Slano, with Elafiti islands following parallel to the coast.

-After about 45 min drive we cross over to the peninsula of Peljesac, with Mali Ston Bay dividing it from the mainland as the peninsula keeps streching towards the open sea.
+After about 45 min drive we cross over to the peninsula of Peljesac, with Mali Ston Bay dividing it from the mainland as the peninsula keeps stretching westwards the open sea.

-Soon we arrive at Ston, a medieval city famous for its great city walls – second largest preserved fortification system in the world, its charming Gothic center and its salt pains where salt was produced and harvested over centuries (salt was very expensive and in demand in those days).
+Soon we arrive at Ston, a medieval city famous for its great city walls – the second largest preserved fortification system in the world, its charming Gothic center, and its salt pans where salt was produced and harvested over centuries (salt was very expensive and in demand in those days).
 During the short orientational tour of Ston, you will learn about Ston’s history and see the major sites after which we continue towards the vineyards of Peljesac.

-Following wine tasting, we will drive back but this time on the other side of Peljesac peninsula passing the villages of Janjina, Drace, Dubrava and stopping at Ponikve village, another wine region on Peljesac peninsula where we would stop at another boutique winery (3rd one) to taste, experience and compare their wines with those of previous region.
+Following wine tasting, we will drive back but this time on the other side of the Peljesac peninsula passing the villages of Janjina, Drace, and Dubrava, stopping at Ponikve village, another wine region on Peljesac peninsula where we would visit another boutique winery (3rd one) to taste, experience and compare their wines with those of previous region.

 After Ponikve we will head back to Dubrovnik port/hotel, with possible toilette or photo-stops along the way. (ride back is around one hour).

 We had such an amazing time with Stjepan on this tour.
 Not only did we get to spend time at a small family owned winery where we met the owner and tasted their grappa and wines,

 We went in a private wine tour with Filip, and had a fantastic time!
 We were able to go to 4 wineries, stop for oysters, stroll around Ston and end with a great(…)